 The covalent attachment of a single PS polymer (with a contour length of more than 1 µm) is only considered to be successful, when a considerable number of force-extension curves show a long enough plateau of constant force (Figure 5).
 A plateau resulting from desorbing a single polymer is defined by a single sharp drop of a constant force to the baseline at a certain extension, as given in Figure 5A.
 If more polymers are attached to the AFM cantilever tip, a cascade of plateaus is observed56 (Figure 5C).
 The plateau length (desorption length), correlating with the polymer contour length51, has to be significantly longer than any adhesion peak due to unspecific adhesion of the AFM cantilever tip to the underlying surface (here around 200 nm).
 Features appearing solely in a single force-extension curve, should not be interpreted.
 In the presented experiments, at least 80 out of 100 curves showed a plateau longer than 200 nm in at least two force maps at two different spots on the surface.
 Furthermore, the distribution of desorption lengths, using scatter plots such as given in Figure 5B and 5D, reveal if and how many polymers are bound to the AFM cantilever tip.
-In the case of PS, a narrow distribution of desorption force and length taken from plateaus of the force-extension curves serves as an evidence of a successful covalent attachment.
-This finally proves the success of the functionalization protocol.
+In the case of PS, a narrow distribution of desorption force and length taken from plateaus of the force-extension curves served as an evidence of a successful covalent attachment.
+This finally proved the success of the functionalization protocol.
 Thus, we strongly recommend to present such force and length distributions in publications.

 Evaluating force-extension curves using built-in algorithms that comprise many pre-set parameters should be done with care.
 Reasons are for example that a fixed sampling rate is not appropriate for every applied pulling velocity or that an automated smoothing of the force-extension curves might average out important details.
-Usually a proper understanding of the respective evaluation procedure can prevent errors in the evaluation procedure, which can in turn strongly influence the final findings of an AFM-based force spectroscopy experiment.
+Usually a proper understanding of the respective evaluation procedure can prevent errors in the evaluation procedure, which can in turn strongly influence the final findings of an AFM-based SMFS experiment.

 In summary, we present a functionalization protocol that is reliable and can be easily applied to a variety of polymers.
 Furthermore, proper evaluation of single molecule force-extension curves is presented, allowing the determination of physical parameters such as stretching force, desorption force and desorption length.
 The presented protocols and procedures are valuable for the investigation of stimuli-responsive systems at the single molecule level.